mtopolski/TectonicSonic/README.md

 post: `/sit/`
 requires: `{uid: Number, seat: Number}`

-Once in the game, the player, depending on whether it is their turn, may:
+A player at a table may:

 #### stand ####
 post: `/play/stand/`
 requires: `{uid: Number}`

+Once in game, the player, depending on whether it is their turn, may:

 #### check ####
 post: `/play/check/`